-How to effectively and easily remove melted crayon from fabrics, car upholstery, and the dryer drum.
+How to effectively and easily remove melted crayons from fabrics, car upholstery, and the dryer drum.

 How to Get Melted Crayon Out of Fabrics